The ultimate guide to safety stock

 To define what level of safety stocks you need, a number of methods are possible:

-• Safety stock based on maximum expected demand over the lead time.
+- Safety stock based on maximum expected demand over the lead time.
 This is where you consider the maximum demand over the lead time and use it to define your safety stock.
 Typically, historical data is used to ascertain what the maximum demand ever experienced over the lead time is.
-Proponents of this approach like the fact that it is non-parametric (i.e. it does not seek to apply a specific statistical distribution), but this is also its weakness, since working out what proportion of the maximum to use requires deep statistical understanding, unless you just use the maximum itself (i.e. safety stock = Maximum lead time demand – Average lead time demand) but then you are in theory delivering 100% availability which will be excessive in most situations, especially if you have outliers in your historical data
+Proponents of this approach like the fact that it is non-parametric (i.e. it does not apply a specific statistical distribution).
+But this is also its weakness, since working out what proportion of the maximum to use requires deep statistical understanding, unless you just use the maximum itself (i.e. safety stock = Maximum lead time demand – Average lead time demand) but then you are in theory delivering 100% availability which will be excessive in most situations, especially if you have outliers in your historical data

 This is a high-level overview of the main methods.
 We will now look a little deeper at the third method, defining safety stock based on service level.
-While not perfect, we find optimization based on service level most commonly to be the best option, especially when applied at scale.
-This is also no doubt the reason why it is the approach used by almost all inventory optimization software.
+While not perfect, we find this method most commonly to be the best option, especially when applied at scale.
+This is also no doubt the reason why almost all inventory optimization software uses this approach.
 We will also look at some of the major exceptions where it may not work well.

 Defining safety stock using service level